Our website uses cookies.

 • Consider a small group or private tour.
 The Hoover Dam receives an extraordinary number of visitors each year.
 It’s the best way to see the landmark in a more intimate setting and ask more questions.

-• Prepare for walking during your day trip.
+• Prepare for plenty of walking during your trip.
 It is free to walk on top of the dam for sightseeing purposes.
 Everything on the dam is concrete, so if you also enjoy a tour, make sure you have appropriate footwear and comfortable clothing.